Assam Govt Job 2025 : Gauhati University Recruitment

-Applications are invited for recruitment of various govt teaching and research job in Gauhati University Assam in 2025.
+Applications are invited for recruitment of govt job in Gauhati University Assam in 2025.

-Gauhati University Assam is inviting applications from eligible candidates for recruitment to the govt job of Assistant Professor and Research Investigator under Population Research Centre (Sponsored by the Ministry of Health & Family Welfare, Govt. of India) in 2025
+Gauhati University Assam is inviting applications from eligible candidates for recruitment to the govt job of Junior Research Fellow in CSIR (ASPIRE) funded research project “Functional characterization of Sesquiterpene Synthase From Aquilaria Malaccensis Production of Industrially Important Fragrant Molecules” in 2025.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!